jackobailey/PollBasePro/README.md

 out the possibility that minor mistakes might have crept into our data processing pipeline.
-If you think that you have found an error in our code or wish to make a recommendation for a future update, please [raise an issue](https://github.com/jackobailey/PollBasePro/issues) or [contact us directly](mailto:jack.bailey@manchester.ac.uk).
+If you think that you have found an error in our code or wish to make a recommendation for a future update, please [raise an issue](https://github.com/jackobailey/BritPol/issues) or [contact us directly](mailto:jack.bailey@manchester.ac.uk).

 We are happy for others to use our code for their own purposes, but ask that they do so *with attribution*.
 That is, you may reproduce, reuse, and change the code here as you see fit, but must state in each case that you based your analysis on our work.
-The citations for each item in PollBasePro are as follows:
+The citations for each item in BritPol are as follows:

 -   **Data:** Bailey, J., M. Pack, and L. Mansillo (2021) PollBasePro:
     Daily Estimates of Aggregate Voting Intention in Great Britain from